Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 Prosthetics & Cosmetic Applications:

-- Facial Prosthetics - FX 10, True Skin, Zhermack SFX
+- Facial prosthetics - FX 10, True Skin, Zhermack SFX

-- Test prostheses - biocompatible materials
+- Test prosthetics - biocompatible materials

 - Ears, fingers, hands - FX series with good detail reproduction